abjur/abjData/cran-comments.md

 ## Submission

-This is a submission.
+* This is a new release.

 ## R CMD Check Results
-When running R CMD Check locally there were no ERRORs.

-When running R CMD Check has WARNING that LazyDatas and NOTE that it is characteristic of the package itself.

-## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+checking installed package size ...
+NOTE installed size is  6.6Mb sub-directories of 1Mb or more: data   6.4Mb

+It is a data package so this note is expected.